xian-network/dapp-utils/README.md

 ### Sign Message

 To request a wallet to sign a message, you can use the `signMessage` function.
-This function returns a promise that resolves with the signed msg.
+This function returns a promise that resolves with the signed msg. (only works with strings, JSON, objects wont work)

 ```javascript
 XianWalletUtils.signMessage("message")